asmsuechan/oss_deploy_travis/README.md

 # oss_deploy_travis
-Upload the built Vue.js project at `dist/` from travis ci.
+Upload the built Vue.js project at `dist/` to Aliyun OSS from travis ci.
 Check .travis.yml for detail.